keeganstreet/compatibility-reporter/readme.md

 ### JavaScript

-JavaScript checks should define regular expressions to match identifiers, literals, or variable declarations as per the [ESTree specification](https://github.com/estree/estree).
+JavaScript checks should define regular expressions to match identifier names, literal values, or variable declarations as per the [ESTree specification](https://github.com/estree/estree).
 Or alternatively they can check for the existence of a node type, for example the Arrow Functions test will return true if the script has a node of type `ArrowFunctionExpression` - no regular expression matching is necessary.

 ### HTML

-CSS checks should define regular expressions to match element names or attribute names.
+CSS checks should define regular expressions to match element names, attribute names or attribute values.
+See the `imports` test for an example of where both attribute name and attribute value must match for a result to be returned.